stack-of-tasks/pinocchio/README.md

 ## Documentation

 The online **Pinocchio** documentation of the last release is available [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/).
+A cheat sheet pdf with the main functions and algorithms can be found [here](./doc/pinocchio_cheat_sheet.pdf).

 ## Examples